shuaijiang/BlogSource/leetcode_longest_common_prefix.md

-title: LeetCode: Longest Common Prefix
+title: LeetCode Longest Common Prefix
 date: 2015-04-03 14:44:50
 tags: leetcode
 ---

-#Description
+# Description
 Write a function to find the longest common prefix string amongst an array of strings.

 The original problem is [here](https://leetcode.com/problems/longest-common-prefix/ "Problem").